I have more than 20 years experience in media and technology from across industries and and locations, having worked in L.A., Atlanta, and NYC.

 - instructional media, education technology, and course design

 - digital product service design and top tier enterprise technical support

-At NYU, I manage training, support, and communications for an enterprise web service supporting the WordPress-based Web Publishing service with accurate documentation and reliable sources of information.
+At NYU, I manage training, support, and communications for an enterprise web service.
+I support the WordPress-based Web Publishing service with accurate documentation and reliable sources of information.

-As partners of NYU’s library division, my IT group supports research and academic content development by digitizing information, converting it to various media formats, and transferring it to our content management platforms.
-My core responsibilities in the cycles involve the content management end.
+My IT group works in partnership with NYU’s library division to support research and academic content development.
+We help our faculty clientele digitize their disciplinary information, converting it to various media formats and transferring it to our content management platforms.
+My core responsibilities in this cycle are mostly in the content management end.

 I continue to work remote for NYU and I am now based in Los Angeles.